Webschool-io/be-mean-instagram-mongodb-exercises/class-02/class-02-resolved-rodrigoalviani-Rodrigo-Alviani.md

   "description": "For protection, it releases a horrible stench from the antennae on its head to drive away enemies.", "attack": 30,
   "defense": 35,
-  "heigth": 3
+  "height": 0.3,
+  "type": "Bug"
 }
 {
   "_id": ObjectId("564a330af3878aca0716bca3"),
   "name": "Pikachu",
   "description": "It raises its tail to check its sur roundings.
-The tail is sometimes struck by light ning in this pose.", "attack": 55,
+The tail is sometimes struck by light ning in this pose.
+(Version 2)", "attack": 55,
   "defense": 40,
-  "heigth": 4
+  "height": 0.4,
+  "type": "Eletric"
 }
-Fetched 5 record(s) in 94ms
+Fetched 5 record(s) in 66ms
 ```

 ## Busque um pokemon a sua escolha, que acabou de ser inserido, e armazene-o em uma variável chamada `poke`;